jojasadventure/dipole-classifiers/README.md

 ### Which concepts map cleanly to a linear vector?

 Some stable vectors identified from experiments below.
 Most of these were trained on 20 synthetic sentence pairs without custom few-shot examples.
 Synthetic accuracy refers to validation on synthetic new samples from the same model; it gives a hint of how stable the vector is and how well it will perform.
+E.g. 100% synthetic led to 84% on the benchmark for "Sentiment".

 | Dimension | Pole A | Pole B | Synthetic Acc. |
 | :--- | :--- | :--- | :---: |